 The Clovis General Plan identified the Project site as part of the Heritage Grove Community.
 Inclusive of the guidelines is the requirement for Park and Open Space throughout the plan area.
 Currently, the plan identifies a large linear park along the Enterprise Canal.
-A small portion of this park has falls within the Project boundaries.
+A small portion of this park falls within the Project boundaries.
 The applicant is seeking to relocate the required park area for a like-replacement further southeast along the Enterprise Canal trail system.
 Specifically, the applicant's proposal would provide two offsetting parks which are generally proposed centrally within their development.
 The applicant's justification (Attachment 3), states that the transfer of park area would distribute open spaces for more balanced access for homeowners located in the central and southern end of the proposed development.
 Additionally, the applicant is proposing to create several pocket-type parks throughout the development.
 As an amenity to the project, the applicant will relinquish City maintenance of the park areas, choosing to maintain the park areas under a Homeowner's Association.
+The specific park designs will be reviewed through the Site Plan Review process and the future centralized parks will be required to incorporate parking into the design.